 A bridge provides a natural looking, dependable replacement tooth (or teeth).
-The replacement tooth (or teeth) is connected by securing crowns to adjacent teeth.
+The replacement tooth is connected by securing crowns to adjacent teeth.

 After your consultation, here’s what you can expect from your dental bridge procedure:

 - Dr. Fondriest will prepare two teeth for crowns.

 - We will take an impression of your prepared teeth and sent to our dental laboratory where a technician will fabricate your custom bridge.

 - Dr. Fondriest will attach a temporary bridge that protects the prepped teeth until your next appointment.

 - When your permanent bridge is ready, you’ll come in for an appointment.
 Dr. Fondriest will adjust the prosthetic as necessary to give you a comfortable fit and properly aligned bite.

 - Once all adjustments are made, the bridge will be cemented in place.

 Benefits of Dental Bridges